Background

 • Use high-value treats for harder tasks.

-Dealing with Common Behavioral Issues
+Dealing with Behavioral Issues

 Puppies are full of quirks.
 Let’s look at some of the most common behavior problems and how to address them.